 Above, I wrote that the zipper merge is safer because it reduces speed differences between the two lanes.
 There are other ways that it is safer too:

 - It reduces speed of traffic relative to construction workers by limiting zoomers

 - I can also see the zipper merge being safer when you know that merges only happen at one location rather than any possible location.
-Reduces the likelihood of inattentive drivers not noticing a merge, or getting caught between two merges.
-Also helps keep speeds more consistent which reduces braking events, and therefore potentially fender benders and also fuel wastage.
+This reduces the likelihood of inattentive drivers not noticing a merge, or getting caught between two merges.
+It also helps keep speeds more consistent which reduces braking events, and hence likely reduces fender benders and fuel wastage.